yugabyte/yugabyte-db/docs/content/preview/faq/comparisons/hbase.md

 ## C++ implementation

 - Avoids GC tuning; can run better on large memory machines.
-- Richer data model: YugabyteDB offers a multi-model/multi-API using YSQL, YCQL, and YEDIS.
+- Richer data model: YugabyteDB offers a multi-model/multi-API using YSQL, YCQL.
 - Rather than deal with just byte keys and values, YugabyteDB offers a rich set of scalar (int, text, decimal, binary, timestamp, etc.) and composite types (such as collections, UDTs, etc.).

 ## Multi-data center deployment